fwupd/fwupd/plugins/logitech-scribe/README.md

-# Logitech Video Collaboration
+---
+title: Plugin: Logitech Scribe
+---

 ## Introduction

 This plugin can upgrade the firmware on Logitech Video Collaboration products (Scribe), using USB bulk transfer.

 ## Firmware Format